iq2525/news-app/README.md

 ## React Component Design
 ### Container Component connected to Redux - App.js
 The App component is connected to Redux.
 This passes data down to its child components.
-This means we have to connect Redux only in one place.
+This means we only have to connect Redux in one component.

 ### Presentation Components
 All other components are Presentation components.
-Which only accept data passed down via props. - E.g. CountrySelectorPanel, CountryButton.
+Which use data passed down via props to generate the UI. - E.g. CountrySelectorPanel, CountryButton.

 ## Styled Components
-React Components were styled with [Styled Components](https://www.styled-components.com/)
+React Components are styled with [Styled Components](https://www.styled-components.com/)

 ## Responsive Design
 The App is responsive so that it works on different screen sizes.